St. George to Littlefield, AZ Loop

 Hanksville to Blanding

 A 133-mile high-desert drive across some of the state’s most rugged canyon country.
-Highlights along the way include the Glen Canyon crossing, views of the Henry Mountains, sight-seeing and excellent easy day hikes in Natural Bridges National Monument, and an abundance of ancient dwellings and rock art.
+Highlights along the way include the Glen Canyon crossing, views of the Henry Mountains, sight-seeing and excellent easy day hikes in Natural Bridges National Monument, and an abundance of ancient dwellings and prehistoric petroglyphs.

 Fish Lake Loop